 15 First-Person Horror Games Like Alien: Isolation

 Alien: Isolation was a huge surprise.
-This game managed to deliver an Alien experience that is very much aligned with the first movies of the franchise.
+This game managed to deliver an Alien experience that is very much aligned with the first movies of the franchise, and it was met with rave reviews from the Alien fanbase and the wider horror community.

-The game is cleverly designed to keep you always anxious in the dark areas of its claustrophobia-inducing setting.
-You’re always afraid because the danger is always imminent.
+The game is incredibly smart, aiming to always keep you anxious in the dark areas of its claustrophobia-inducing setting.
+You’re always afraid because the danger is always imminent, and the first-person perspective simply adds to the terror.

 Born Into Fear

 Born Into Fear is set in North Hollow Heights, a deserted suburban area.
-In this first-person horror game, a group regarded as the protectors of humanity has slaughtered all of its inhabitants in the course of a single night.
+In this first-person horror game, a group regarded as the protectors of humanity have slaughtered all of their inhabitants in the course of a single night.

 You are Agent Jay, a member of the Aegis organization.
-Aegis ordered you to examine the abandoned homes, collect all data on their experiment, and destroy any traces of it.
+Aegis orders you to examine the abandoned homes, collect all data on their experiment, and destroy any traces of it.

-There’s an interesting detail in the story, though.
-Jay’s mother has disappeared, and his only clue points to the same area he is supposed to investigate.
+There’s an interesting detail in the story, alongside this strange mission.
+Jay’s mother has gone missing, and his only clue points to the same area he is investigating.

 The Mortuary Assistant